Incoherent Approximation of Leakage in Quantum Error Correction

 In cases where a quantum channel is \emph{not incoherent} with respect to the relevant subspaces, we describe an approximation to generate an equivalent incoherent channel.
 We will use this approximation in the context of leakage in superconducting qubits, as indeed some leakage mechanisms can be coherent in nature.
 The approximation is motivated by the fact that, due to the transmon nonlinearity, the leaked states rapidly accumulate a phase (relative to the computational basis states) over the course of a single round of error correction.
 For state $\ket{2}$ this phase is of the form $\exp(-i 2 \pi \eta t_{r})$, where $t_r\sim 1 \mu$s is the duration of an error correction round.
 For typical nonlinearities $\sim 200 $MHz the phase oscillates rapidly, which suggests that we can treat it as random.
 To model this random accumulation of phase between subspaces, we consider a phase unitary

 which assigns a distinct phase $\phi_{n}$ to each subspace.
-The Random Phase Approximation (RPA) is equivalent twirling over the set of unitaries $U(\bar{\phi})$ \cite{dankert2009exact}.
+The Subspace Twirling Approximation (STA) is equivalent twirling over the set of unitaries $U(\bar{\phi})$ \cite{dankert2009exact,bartlett2007reference}.
 This means conjugating with respect to $U(\bar{\phi})$ and its inverse and averaging over independent and uniformly distributed phases $\phi_{n}$,